Dick Tracy by Mike Curtis and Charles Ettinger for September 01, 2023

 13. Taaffea icon dec 13 2022 2

-adekii about 1 year ago
+adekii over 1 year ago

 I see!
 So a prized piece of sports memorabilia that was owned by guy we were told had beef with Vernon but not actually told about the beef?
 Could someone be dropping breadcrumbs?!
 Ooooh! :3